 Suzanne Ryan — French Camp Director My name is Madame Ryan.
 I was born in Ottawa, Canada and grew up speaking French.
 My family moved to Rochester, N.Y. when I was 9½.
 I lived and taught there until the spring of 2004 when my husband started a business in Chapel Hill.
 We have 2 sons.
 The younger one graduated from Carolina, and is a software engineer in Durham.
 Our older son died in January, 2008.
 My undergraduate work in French and Education was done at the University of Miami.
 I earned my Master’s in French from Middlebury College which included a year in Paris at the Université de Nanterre (Paris X).
 Then I attended Nazareth College to earn a Master’s in Education.
 Since moving to North Carolina, I have received an ESL add-on licensure from NC State.
 I taught at Wakefield High School until I retired in 2012.

-Katarina de Lima – Counselor “Kata” is a recent graduate of Chapel Hill High and a movie fanatic who enjoys spending time with friends.
+Katarina de Lima – Counselor “Kata” is a student at Salem College in NC and a movie fanatic who enjoys spending time with friends.
 She lived in Guadalajara, Mexico from the age of two until she was nine years old.
 She speaks Spanish and Portuguese and is learning German.
 After taking a gap year she is a freshman at UNC Greensboro as a Women and Gender studies major.

 Aerin Benavides, aka “Tia Ana” is our consultant and was our fantastic cook and consultant during summer ’11.
 Aerin’s late husband was from Perú and she lived there off and on for many years.
 She is fluent in both Spanish and French and loves to share her knowledge of science and the outdoors with students.
 She took her own children on a trip around the world in 2002.
 Aerin is in the PhD program in Curriculum and Instruction at UNCG and will continue to come visit us when she can!